jeromefroe/dotfiles/install.md

 # Laptop Recovery

-## 0. Update Scroll Settings
+## 0. Update System UX Settings

-If scroll feels unnatural, update it by navigating to System Preferences > Trackpad > "Scroll
+* If scroll feels unnatural, update it by navigating to System Preferences > Trackpad > "Scroll
 Direction: Natural".
+* If applications icons continue to stay in the dock after quitting navigate to System Preferences > Dock > "Show recent applications in Dock".

 ## 1. Setup Chrome